farmera/sare_grant/study_methods.md

 Under a clear sky with a brisk wind, a quick flight takes thirty minutes or so and is time well spent if it points out regions of a field that are underdeveloped or damaged.

-While the result produced in __Figure 4__  is useful and may be achieved for a couple hundred dollars and a weekend of practice, these are __qualitative__ and not __quantitative__ results.
-If the goal is to precisely determine a general pattern developing over time then this method will not work.
+While the result produced in __Figure 4__  is useful (and fun!) and may be achieved for a couple hundred dollars and a weekend of practice, these are __qualitative__ and not __quantitative__ results.
+If the goal is to precisely determine a general pattern over time then this method will not work.
 While not impossible, it is difficult to replicate the exact height and vantage point of a image taken during a flight with a kite or a balloon.
 On another day under different conditions such images will be hard to replicate with precision.
 Since one of our stated goals was to use low-cost methods to accurately determine crop trends over time we decided to look at other methods.